biojava/biojava-tutorial/README.md

 A brief introduction into [BioJava](https://www.biojava.org).
 -----

 The goal of this tutorial is to provide an educational introduction into some of the features that are provided by BioJava.
+This tutorial is still under development, hence not yet comprehensive for the entire library.
+Please also check other sources of [documentation](https://biojava.org/wiki/Documentation).

-At the moment this tutorial is still under development.
-Please check  the [BioJava Cookbook](http://biojava.org/wikis/BioJava:CookBook4.0) for a more comprehensive collection of examples about what is possible with BioJava and how to do things.
+The examples within the tutorial are intended to work with the most recent version of BioJava, although most examples will work with BioJava 3.0 and higher.
+Please do submit a [new issue](https://github.com/biojava/biojava-tutorial/issues) if you find any problems.

-The tutorial is intended to work with the most recent version of BioJava, although most examples will work with BioJava 3.0 and higher.
+The tutorial is subdivided into several books, corresponding to the respective BioJava modules.
+Each book is further subdivided into several chapters that intend to describe the main functionality of the module in order of increasing complexity.

 ## Index